grga911/flm/README.md

 # flm
-Simple script for moving files
+Simple script for moving files.
-I used this script to move a lot of pdf books that contain certain word in their title (file name) It's not most efficient way, but it worked for me.
+I used this script to move a lot of pdf books that contain certain word in their title (file name).
+It's not most efficient way, but it worked for me.

 Usage flm [OPTIONS]